sushantdhumak/LangChain-Basics/README.md

 This project helps to design and implement an LLM-powered chatbot.
 This chatbot will be able to have a conversation and remember previous interactions with a chat model.

+### 3. Build a Simple Chatbot with Prompt Templates - Simple_Chatbot_Prompt_Template.py

+This project helps to design and implement an LLM-powered chatbot.
+We will send the messages to chatbot using Prompt Templates.